ragsns/javaone-cloudfoundry-hol/exb/README.md

 Here are the steps:

 1. First, to use the Helion Developer Platform Cloud Foundry instance you'll need to use the "helion" command line client.
 This is the counterpart to the "cf" client you used earlier, but has enhancements to support HDP.
+You can download the helion client at [http://docs.hpcloud.com/#devplatform/1.2/1.2devplatform.ALS-developer-trial-quick-start2.html](http://docs.hpcloud.com/#devplatform/1.2/1.2devplatform.ALS-developer-trial-quick-start2.html).

-2. Now you login and target the HDP PaaS:
+2. Now you login and target the HDP PaaS.
+This is the same procedure as you followed before, the only difference being you're using the "helion" client instead of the "cf" client.

 ```
-  $ cf target api.15.125.76.166.xip.io
+  $ helion target api.15.125.76.166.xip.io
-  $ cf login
+  $ helion login
   # enter the username/password as provided to you
   $ cd javaone-cloudfoundry-hol/samples/PCF-demo
-  $ cf push
+  $ helion push
 ```

 While you're working with the HDP, we recommend you have a look at the powerful web console that's provided.
 From here you can manage almost all aspects of application development including provisioning, versioning, scaling, and securing your apps.